pryv/lib-js/README.md

 `Pryv.Connection.getEventsStreamed()` parses the response JSON as soon as data is available and calls the `forEachEvent()` callback on each event object.

-The callback is meant to store the events data, as the function does not return the API call result, which could overflow memory in case of very large data set.
+The callback is meant to store the events data, as the function does not return the API call result, which could overflow memory in case of JSON deserialization of a very large data set.
 Instead, the function returns an events count as well as the [common metadata](https://api.pryv.com/reference/#common-metadata).

 #### Example: